-An election confirmation and enrollment form, provided as a downloadable document via the new employee orientation, must be completed and returned to Human Resources during onboarding.
+An election confirmation and enrollment form, provided as a downloadable document via the new employee orientation, must be completed and returned to Risk, Benefits and Wellness within thirty (30) working days from the first day of employmentHuman Resources during onboarding.
 The new employee can make changes within the first 30 days from the first day of employment by emailing a new election confirmation form marked "revised" to a Risk, Benefits & Wellness Specialist.
 When adding dependents, you must provide dependent verification: birth certificate, marriage certificate, etc. Benefits will be effective on the first of the month following a sixty (60) day waiting period.
+If a packet is not completed during that time, the employee will automatically be enrolled in the District's group life insurance policy.
 The employee will not be eligible to make changes to his/her insurance until the open enrollment period unless he/she is experiencing a qualifying event as per IRS Section 125 regulation.
 If an employee elects to participate, premiums will be charged retroactively to the employee's effective date via payroll deduction.
 The effective date will be the 1st of the month following a sixty (60) day waiting period.
 Visit the Benefits page on our website for more information.